Zendesk: Recent history

 In 2017, Zendesk added an AI bot that has conversations with customers and attempts to direct the customer to the answer they're looking for.
 The bot initially had limited functionality, but was expanded in 2019.
 In 2018, the company introduced Zendesk Suite, which combines social media, live-chat, email, and other communications into a single ticket system.
 An enterprise version of the software-as-a-service product was released in 2018.
 By that time, 40 percent of Zendesk's revenue was coming from larger companies.
 In 2019, Zendesk first released its "Sunshine" tool, which is focused on direct-messaging customers on social media sites.

 Zendesk eventually expanded from just customer service to also managing other customer interactions, such as sales.
 The company first moved into sales software with its September 2018 acquisition of competitor Base.
 Base was later renamed Sell and a Sell Marketplace was created for corresponding third-party apps.
 Part of the social media software acquired from Smooch was rebranded as Sunshine Conversations, a tool that competes with Salesforce.com.
 Zendesk's sales automation software was later revamped with Zendesk Sell in 2020, which improved integration with Zendesk's customer support software.
 Since then, Zendesk marketplace has integrated several third parties technologies to provide more services to the end customers.
 In 2021 for example, several companies joined Zendesk marketplace, such as Crowlingo for multilingual data collection, Verse for lead conversion and ViiBE for remote visual support.

 By 2018, Zendesk had annual revenues of $500 million.

+In July 2019, cybersecurity researcher Sam Jadali exposed a catastrophic data leak known as DataSpii.
+The leak was facilitated by the marketing intelligence company Nacho Analytics (NA).
+Branding itself as the "God mode for the internet," NA granted its members the ability to access URLs for support-ticket file attachments from Zendesk customers, including Venmo.
+Importantly, due to Zendesk's default privacy settings, support-ticket file attachment URLs are publicly accessible unless customers adjust these settings for enhanced privacy.
+The DataSpii report revealed that third parties systematically accessed URLs almost immediately after their collection, posing a threat to the confidentiality of the sensitive information contained within them.